vkostyanetsky/Fastimer/README.md

 ## 🙃 How does it work?

-It has three simple commands:
+Being executed, the script shows you a menu with three commands available:

 1. Display fast
 2. Start fast
 3. End fast

-What's for the second and the third command is obvious.
 The first one shows you how started fast is going on.
 For instance:

 ```
 CURRENT FAST:    16 HOURS